Welding, Pre-Employment Certificate Loading...

 - ITW14 Welding I Processes Practice (3)

 Students must complete all required courses with a GPA of no less than 2.00 and no failing (F) grades.
-If you have complete all of the requirements of the program, please apply to graduate.
+If students have complete all of the requirements of the program, they may apply to graduate.

 Students who have successfully completed the program and also completed an acceptable Alberta Apprenticeship Prior Learning Assessment Application may have the opportunity to challenge the AIT first-year welder exam.